 However, what constitutes as a success varies significantly from dispute to dispute.
 In my experience, commercially-minded clients have a number of different outcomes that may constitute success, even when starting out on the back foot.
 They may perhaps require their litigation team, instructing solicitor and counsel together, to buy extra time or to stage payments that are due.
 Other successes can be obtaining declarations, or even to show other competitors in their particular market that they will litigate and cannot be taken lightly.

 “Clear advice at an early stage is critical to enable the lay-client to decide whether or not to litigate.”

 My previous career as a dentist helps in a number of ways.
 It gives me specific insight into NHS contractual matters, particularly the PDS and GDS contracts as well as the procurement and tendering process.
 It also has given me practical experience of the stresses and strains that healthcare professionals face on a daily basis, both in terms of patient care and in terms of the commercial reality of running healthcare practices.
 That insight makes me a better barrister.

 My decision to join Serjeants’ Inn was influenced largely by its expertise in the medico-legal field, which dovetails perfectly with my expertise in commercial healthcare.
 Having advised and represented numerous healthcare professionals and companies in their commercial matters to date, it is beneficial to healthcare clients that Serjeants’ Inn is able to assist in both clinical and commercial disputes.

 Amardeep adopts and adheres to the provisions of the privacy notice which can be accessed here.

-For further details of Amareep’s practice please click on the links to the left or contact a member of the clerking or client service team.
+For further details of Amareep’s practice please contact a member of the clerking or client service team.